eat-sleep-code/tiny-tv/README.md

+### Compatibility Notice ###

+Rasberry Pi OS "Bullseye" is _not_ supported due to various dependencies no longer working in Bullseye.
+Raspberry Pi OS "**Buster**" is the suggested version for powering a Tiny TV at this time.

+---

 # Tiny TV

 Do you remember the classic console TV's of the second half of the last century?
 You know, the ones that were a piece of furniture and took up a large portion of a room?
 Now you can build one that has that same classic look --  but only fills up a corner of your desk.